Artifact Evaluation for TACAS 2025

 Artifact Evaluation Chairs

-- Daniela Kaufmann (TU Wein, Austria)
+- Daniela Kaufmann (TU Wien, Austria)

 - Mark Santolucito (Barnard College, Columbia University.
 USA)